5D Smiles Dental Implant Center

 A planned pause in bisphosphonate therapy, typically 2 to 3 months before and 3 months after implant surgery, intended to reduce BRONJ risk.
 The American Association of Oral and Maxillofacial Surgeons notes that the evidence for drug holidays is limited for oral bisphosphonates but recommends considering them for patients who have been on therapy for 4 or more years.
 Any change to bisphosphonate medication must be coordinated with the prescribing physician.

-What is IV vs. oral sedation?
+IV vs. oral sedation

 Oral sedation uses a benzodiazepine (typically triazolam or diazepam) taken 1 hour before the procedure to reduce anxiety; patients remain conscious but feel drowsy.
 IV sedation delivers propofol and/or midazolam directly into the bloodstream, producing deep sedation with no memory of the procedure.
 5D Smiles uses IV sedation with an in-house anesthesia provider for all implant surgeries.
 Most patients wake up unaware that anything happened.